Quick Take

 Size, Appearance, & Behavior

 Conures are nicknamed “clowns” due to their constant attention-seeking behavior.
 They often hang upside down, sway back and forth, and dance.
-These species are very social, living in flocks of at least 20 or more.
-They use their large numbers to protect them from predators as they forage on the ground.
-These birds are intelligent and noisey, calling out demands, mimicking sounds, and learning vocabulary and tricks.
-They are also excellent fliers, reaching up to 50 Mph.
+These species are very social, living in flocks of at least 20.
+They use their large numbers to protect themselves from predators as they forage on the ground.
+These birds are intelligent and noisy, calling out demands, mimicking sounds, and learning vocabulary and tricks.
+They are also excellent fliers, reaching up to around 37 mph.

 Migration Pattern and Timing